What is the Apple TV and what does it offer currently?

 Such a facility would turn the Apple TV into more than a mere streaming device and increase the content available to users.
 However, it has been reported that one of the major hang-ups is resistance by content providers to give Apple maker permission to make their programming available in this way.

-Apple TV rumours: TV Tuner for live TV
+New Apple TV 2014 rumours: TV Tuner for live TV

 To make the recording of live TV possible the Apple TV would need a means to receive live TV.
 Enter another rumour – this one suggests that the new Apple TV could include a TV tuner, enabling Apple to offer live TV as well as OnDemand services.